 The ICs making up the I/O bus adapter contain no programmable registers and do not require support from the system software.
 Memory Control Unit

-The MCU connects to the system bus and provides control and timing signals for ROM and RAM.
+The MCU connects to the system bus and provides control and timing signals for RAM and ROM.
 The MCU supports all types of MC68040 memory access, including burst modes.
+Figure 1-2 is a simplified address map for the Macintosh Quadra 900 computer showing the I/O space in detail.